ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/opcache/opcache.md

 # Opcache

-OPcache will cache .php and .phtml files within your Magento application.
+OPcache will cache .php and .phtml files within your Magento2 application.
 Therefore you should add flushing OPcache to your deployment process.

 ### Version Check
 You can check the version of OPcache installed with the command: